NLP-Discourse-SoochowU/t2d_discourseparser/README.md

 They correspond to the data structure of EDU, relation, sentence, paragraph, and chapter respectively.
 They can be regarded as a list container containing lists.
 Paragraph represents the chapter tree and can be visualized by calling the draw method.

+#### Update on the inaccurate expression in conference papers

+Due to our inadvertence, there is a problem with the description of the evaluation method of the Chinese parser, we will correct it here.
+For Chinese DRS parsing, we used the original Parseval for evaluation [Morey et al., 2017].
+Moreover, like many previous studies, we reported the macro-averaged F1-scores for the Chinese DRS trees.
+We've updated our paper and published it on the arxiv: https://arxiv.org/user/coming_soon.
 ```

 <b>-- License</b>